Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_framework/intro.md

 ## Modals

-Modal commands first parameter must be an implementation of `IModal`.
+Modal commands last parameter must be an implementation of `IModal`.
 A Modal implementation would look like this:

 [!code-csharp[Modal Command](samples/intro/modal.cs)]